 Overall Configuration and Age

 Succulent plants sometimes grow long stalks or strands, while others stay squat and close to the ground, growing outwards rather than upwards.
 Age tends to have an impact on a succulent's appearance, with some starting as a cluster of leaves poking out of the soil and growing into a tall, treelike structure with woody stems and leaves only on the outermost parts of the plant.
 For this reason, it may be easier to identify some succulents as they continue to grow and age.

 A plant's overall size can be helpful for identification as well.
-Succulents that are just 2.8 or 3.1 inches (7 or 8 centimeters) tall or wide are generally indoor plants, while those that are larger in size are typically grown in a garden.
+Succulents that are just 2.8 or 3.1 inches (7 or 8 centimeters) tall or wide are generally indoor plants, while larger are typically grown in the garden.
 Size descriptors of a plant can help a succulent owner narrow down options.

 Flower Color and Shape

 If the succulent features distinctive flowers, that information can be useful for identification.
 The time of year that the succulent blooms can also be significant.
 For example, Christmas Cactus has long, bright flowers with petals, and it blooms in early to mid-winter, usually right in time for Christmas, hence the name "Christmas Cactus."

 Other Significant Details

 There are a few additional details that can help lead to the identification of a succulent plant.
 If the plant has any physical features that are easy to describe, those words can be the very keywords that help identify the plant.
 For example, if a person owns a succulent with green, spiky leaves that have white stripes on them, you most likely have a Haworthiopsis attenuata (formerly known as Haworthiopsis attenuata) or Haworthiopsis fasciata (formerly known as Haworthia fasciata).
 If the succulent plant features long overlaying leaves, a plant owner may own a Sedum morganianum, commonly known as a Burro's Tail or Donkey's Tail.